7 Decision Making Insights You Should Know

 Anger, for example tends to instill confidence and make people more eager to act.
-Angry people are more likely to take risks and minimize the potential damage of those risks.
+When people are experiencing anger, they are more likely to take risks and minimize the potential damage of those risks.
 I know I have definitely made rash decisions when angry – and later regretted them.
 Overconfidence can be fatal to good decisions.

 Sadness, on the other hand, tends to foster systematic thought: “on the one hand x, but on the other hand y.”
-Sad people are more likely to evaluate and compare all the options.
+When people are experiencing sadness, they are more likely to evaluate and compare all the options.
 At its extreme, this can be paralyzing.

 Fear tends to limit the options that we see, because of the amygdala activation discussed in detail below.
 When its activated, our brains can only choose options based on our previously stored patterns.

-Happiness evenmakes us biased.
+Happiness even makes us biased.
 Research has found that happiness tends to make people more gullible.
-According to a number of studies, happy people are more likely to put faith in the length of a message, or in the attractiveness or likability of the source, rather than its quality.
+According to a number of studies, people who are experiencing prolonged happiness are more likely to put faith in the length of a message, or in the attractiveness or likability of the source, rather than its quality.

 There is not a good or bad mood to make decisions in – though fear, as discussed, can be quite limiting – the key is to be aware of how you’re feeling and how that could impact your decision making.
 And another trick, once you label how you’re feeling, is to say it loud and proud…